tillber/enjoy/README.md

-# MAD-Dev Recruitment Application
+Recruitment Application
-## Check out the Git-Wiki for more information!
+For more information, go to the wiki of this repository.